BirdmanRidesAgain/TechShadow/PAGE_TESTING.md

     - Signup: Signup Page
     - contact: Contact Page
 - In page links:
-    - "Submit form button": directs to account page is successful **List of Tests:**
+    - "Submit form button": directs to account page is successful after pushing info to backend **List of Tests:**

 ___

 # Page Seven: Signup Page
-**Title:** Login Page
+**Title:** Sign up Page

 **Description:** Simple page containing a sign up form that allows users to create an accounts.
 Automatically redirects to Account page once the user successfully logs in.